Games Done Quick

 Games Done Quick (GDQ) is a semiannual video game speedrun charity marathon held in the United States, originally organized by the Speed Demos Archive and SpeedRunsLive communities.
 Since 2015, it has been handled by Games Done Quick, LLC.
 Held since 2010, the events have raised money for several charities.

 The two flagship events held by Games Done Quick are Awesome Games Done Quick (AGDQ), held in early January every year, which raises money for the Prevent Cancer Foundation, and Summer Games Done Quick (SGDQ), usually held in late June or early July every year, which raises money for Doctors Without Borders.
 Both events last for seven days.
 In addition to these events, GDQ hosts several other broadcasts throughout the year, including smaller marathons supporting different charities, one-off events for special occasions, and regular GDQ Hotfix programming throughout the year.

-The events are broadcast live on Twitch.
-Viewers are encouraged to donate for incentives during the stream such as selecting the name of the save-file or main character's, having the runners attempt more difficult challenges, and entering sweepstakes for a chance to win prizes.
-As of January 2025, over $54.4 million has been raised across 47 marathons through almost a million individual donations.
+The events are broadcast live on Twitch and is simulacasted on YouTube since AGDQ 2026.
+Viewers are encouraged to donate for incentives during the stream such as selecting the name of the save-file or main characters, having the runners attempt more difficult challenges, and entering sweepstakes for a chance to win prizes.
+As of January 2026, over $59.8 million has been raised through over a million individual donations.